kahunacohen/real-world-fp/README.md

   }
 ]
 ```
-We would like to generate a file containing a CSV table with the sum of payments for the year for each employee.
-When imported
+We would like to generate a file containing a CSV table with the sum of payments for all *active* employess.
+The employees should be sorted by last name, and only the last four digits of the social security numbers should be
-into a spreadsheet program the CSV should render like this:
+shown.
+When imported into a spreadsheet program the CSV should render like this:

 | Last Name  | First Name | Social Security | Total Salary
 | ---------- | -----------| ----------------| ------------